Covid-19 restrictions kept her family from attending her wedding, so she got married on the Canadian border - KTVZ

 The border crossing more resembles a meadow with a marker showing the country names.
 There were no gates or fences in the way.
 Mahoney’s parents stood on their Canadian side and the couple, their wedding party and their officiant stood on the other.

 “We would not have missed it.
-Not for the world,” Mahoney’s father told CNN affiliate WTPZ.
+Not for the world,” Mahoney’s father told CNN affiliate WPTZ.

 They went through the whole wedding, all but signing the marriage certificate, which they reserved for the big wedding the next day at Mahoney’s home in Cadyville, New York.

-Note: Correction: A previous version of this story used the incorrect call letters for CNN affiliate WPTZ.